Types of Filtration Explained - RO/DI or DI Only

 What's the Difference Between an RO and a DI Only System?

 You may hear that you can clean with a water quality of up to 10 ppm and some Window Cleaners boast cleaning right up to 20-30 ppm with perfect results and this may be the case.
-The truth is that not all minerals dry to leave ugly marks on the windows, the issue is that this can change from one area to the next and it’s not really feasible to selectively remove the minerals that dry to leave white marks, meaning it is a lot more simple (and cost effective) to simply remove them all and guarantee perfect results.
+The truth is that not all minerals dry to leave ugly marks on the windows, the issue is that this can change from one area to the next and it’s not really feasible to selectively remove the minerals that dry to leave white marks, meaning it is a lot more simple (and cost-effective) to simply remove them all, leaving you with pure water and guarantee perfect results.

 Let’s break down the two schools of thought regarding water purification systems within Window Cleaning to understand them a little further and help clarify which may best suit your circumstances.